sergiotaborda/lense-lang-docs/docs/content/classes.md

 # Sum Types

-In Lense is possible to define an abstract type that can only be implemented by a limited list of other types.
+<a name="sum-types"/>In Lense is possible to define an abstract type that can only be implemented by a limited list of other types.
 The classic example is the Node type.
 Normally we have a Branch node and a Leaf node.
 Tradicionally we would write:

 ~~~~brush: lense